Sir Richard Branson Rides Out Irma In Wine Cellar, Stars Affected By The Vicious Storm

 — Daily Mail U.K. (@DailyMailUK) September 7, 2017

-Other stars who will likely be impacted by Hurricane Irma’s path, include Johnny Depp, who owns a private island in the Bahamas, as well as Eddie Murphy who also owns an island in the same locale.
+Other stars who will likely be impacted by Hurricane Irma’s path, include Johnny Depp, who owns a private island in the Bahamas, as well as Eddie Murphy, who also owns an island in the same locale.
 As Evening Standard notes, magician and illusionist David Copperfield’s island will also likely be affected by the monstrous storm.

 Delta plane flew straight through Hurricane Irma and the Internet couldn’t look away https://t.co/DTOuzWtWmg